sohamphanseiitb/Think-in-Systems/Systems_Theory/systems_engg/hierarchy.md

 All in all, we can clearly see that hierarchy and organization in a system is just a way to ease administration and analysis of a system.
 There aren't strict rules of how to demarcate systems, but some general guidelines and thumb rules can be used to ease the process.

 You now know the basic barebones of a system and how it is divided into subsystems or clubbed in System of Systems.
-We will next look at the variuos processes which go on before the successful deployment of a system and not only that, the maintainance and retirement phase of any system.
+We will next look at the various processes which go on before the successful deployment of a system and not only that, the maintainance and retirement phase of any system.
 Stay tuned!

 ---
 - [Homepage](https://sohamphanseiitb.github.io/Think-in-Systems/index.html)